iv-org/documentation/Geoblocking,-available-video-quality-and-DASH.md

 ## Geoblocking
 Sometimes you may notice that you cannot watch a video on Invidious.
-This is because YouTubes geoblocking.
+This is because YouTube is geoblocking, i.e. preventing access to videos based on your geographical location.

-If "Proxy videos?" is enabled, then Invidious will proxy videos through itself, so:
+If "Proxy videos?" setting is enabled, then Invidious will proxy videos through itself, so the stream will be routed like this:
-client/browser --> invidious/server --> youtube
+> YouTube → Invidious/server → Client/browser

-If a video is blocked where the instance is hosted, then it will be:
+If a video is blocked where the instance is hosted, then the route would be this:
-client/browser --> invidious/server --> proxy server --> youtube
+> YouTube → Proxy server → Invidious/server → Client/browser

-The current system works is cycling through proxies in different regions, and finding one where the video is unblocked.
+The current system works by cycling through proxies in different regions, and finding one where the video is not blocked.
-The reason geo-blocked videos can take a long time to load is if Invidious cannott find a proxy or if none of the regions Invidious tries, return a valid response.
+The reason geoblocked videos may take a long time to load is because Invidious would have to cycle through all known proxy servers until it finds one that is able to play back the video.

-If that option is disabled, then it will look like this:
+If "Proxy videos?" setting is disabled, then the stream would be routed like this:
-client/browser --> youtube
+> YouTube → Client/browser

 ## Video quality and DASH
-On Invidious you do often not have the same quality options as on YouTube.
-This is because the audio and video streams are separated and Invidious cannot sync them together.
+On Invidious you often don't have the same quality options as on YouTube.
+This is because the audio and video streams are separated and Invidious can not sync them together.

-DASH is a streaming technique used by YouTube to provide resolutions higher than 1080p.
-Very simply: it provides multiple files for a client to use depending on network and user preferences.
+DASH is a streaming technique used by YouTube to provide resolutions higher than 1080p by providing multiple files for a client to use depending on network and user preferences.

-In the settings you can enable "DASH" as video quality.
-With this option enabled first of all the stream gets proxied through Invidious and second you can watch in higher quality or use automatic quality.
+You can enable DASH by selecting the appropriately named video quality in the settings or by appending `&quality=dash` to the end of a video's URL.
+With this option enabled, the stream is proxied through Invidious for you to then watch at a higher or automatic quality.

-You can also add `&quality=dash` to the url of your video.